 Though Kulasekhara Alwar is believed to have died young, before he reached his 30th birthday, he lives on in the regular chanting of his Perumal Thirumozhi in temples throughout South India.
 In the first week of March, this mystic king’s birth anniversary, under the Punar Poosam star, is being celebrated by the Hindu Vaishnavite community all over the world.

-One of the oldest temples in the area, Kannika Parameshwari on 8th cross is a landmark in the Malleswaram region of Bangalore.
-The accompanists for the concert were MS Govindaswamy(violin) and C.Cheluvaraju (mridangam).
+The Kannika Parameshwari temple on 8th cross is one of the oldest temples in the city.
+It is a landmark in the Malleswaram region of Bangalore.
+My accompanists for the temple concert were MS Govindaswamy(violin) and C.Cheluvaraju (mridangam).

 Here is the song list for the concert –

 1. Vandi suvudhadhi – Nattai – Kanda Chapu – Purandaradasa